robcarver17/pysystemtrade/DONE_TO_DO.md

 ## Version 0.23.0

-'get_filename_for_package' can now take absolute as well as relative paths, and can cope with seperate file names Updated legacy .csv files
+'get_filename_for_package' can now take absolute as well as relative paths, and can cope with separate file names Updated legacy .csv files
 Fixed a few bugs
 Can now get unexpired contracts for a given instrument using 'contractDateWithRollParameters.get_unexpired_contracts_from_now_to_contract_date()'